muindetuva/alx-system_engineering-devops/README.md

 > * What are the main HTTP requests

 ### 0x0D-web_stack_debugging_0
+> Learning about webstack debugging and debugging servers

+### 0x0E-web_stack_debugging_1
-> Learning about webstack debugging
+> Learning about webstack debugging and debugging servers

 ### 0x0F-load_balancer
 > Learning about load balancers and actually setting up a load balancer